NinjaOla/OpenBrocode/README.md

 4. Clean, build and start the project

 Important: When you get to the login screen, you can as of now only log in as one of the registered users:
-Robin, Bob, John or Daniel.
+Robin, Bob or John.
 They do not have passwords set so just leave them empty.

 # Contributors